Edwin387/ticket-lifecycle/README.md

 <h3>4.)
 Verify Ticket Permissions</h3>

 - Log back in as **Help Desk Agent (john)**.
 - Attempt to view or modify the ticket.
-Verify whether the changes are accessibleoe editable.
+Verify whether the changes are accessible or editable.

 <h3>5.)
 Work the Ticket to Completion</h3>